Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 As shown, incomplete combustion reaction can produce carbon monoxide, which could cause carbon monoxide poisoning.

-The complete combustion equation involves propane and oxygen as fuel input, and carbon dioxide, water and heat as the outputs.
+The complete combustion reaction formula involves propane and oxygen as fuel input, and carbon dioxide, water and heat as the outputs.

-Carbon monoxide is a possible output with incomplete combustion.
+Carbon monoxide is a possible output with an incomplete combustion reaction.

-Complete combustion of LPG saves you money on gas.
+Complete combustion reaction of LPG saves you money on gas.

 Find out what you need to do…